MarengoTx/scRNAseq-Human-Data/README.md

 2. Sequence read archive (SRA) repository
     - **Title**: Gene expression profile at single cell level of human T cells stimulated via antibodies against the T Cell Receptor (TCR)
    - **Description**:  This submission contains the **raw sequencing** or `.fastq.gz` files, which are tab delimited text files.
    - **Submission type**: Private.
 In order to gain access to the repository, you must use a [reviewer token](https://www.ncbi.nlm.nih.gov/geo/info/reviewer.html).
+Please note that since the GSE submission is private, the raw data deposited at SRA may not be accessible until the embargo on GSE229626 has been lifted.

 &ensp;
 &nbsp;
 &ensp;
 &nbsp;